-These projects are comprised of new and routine repairs designed to prolong the useful life of a sidewalk routes to schools, such as the removal and replacement or repairs to small sections of the sidewalk.
+These projects are comprised of new and routine repairs, such as the removal and replacement or repairs to small sections of the sidewalk.
 Improvements may also be made to improve the visibility of the crosswalks, with the stallion of thermoplastic pavement markings, along with bump outs and flashing crosswalk signs.
 These projects are typically completed within a few weeks with minimal restrictions for residents.

-- Barrington Safe Route (Andover Rd to Waltham Rd) – Preliminary work (tree removal) to begin March 25
+- Barrington Sidewalk (Andover Rd to Waltham Rd) – Timeline: June – September

 The replacement of waterlines, service transfer and installation of a full-depth pavement patch.